cosmosscanner/stakingdata.io/README.md

 ## Contributors

-Developers: @liangping @dingyiming | This fork is developed by @cosmosscanner and hello@decali.io
+Developers: @liangping @dingyiming | The Stakingdata.io fork is developed by @cosmosscanner and hello@decali.io.